stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 Peering
 -------

-When Ceph is Peering a placement group, Ceph is bringing the OSDs that store the replicas of the placement group into **agreement about the state** of the objects and metadata in the placement group.
-When Ceph completes peering, this means that the OSDs that store the placement group agree about the current state of the placement group.
+When Stone is Peering a placement group, Stone is bringing the OSDs that store the replicas of the placement group into **agreement about the state** of the objects and metadata in the placement group.
+When Stone completes peering, this means that the OSDs that store the placement group agree about the current state of the placement group.
 However, completion of the peering process does **NOT** mean that each replica has the latest contents.

 .. topic:: Authoritative History

-   Ceph will **NOT** acknowledge a write operation to a client, until all OSDs of the acting set persist the write operation.
+   Stone will **NOT** acknowledge a write operation to a client, until all OSDs of the acting set persist the write operation.
 This practice ensures that at least one member of the acting set will have a record of every acknowledged write operation since the last successful peering operation.

-   With an accurate record of each acknowledged write operation, Ceph can construct and disseminate a new authoritative history of the placement group--a complete, and fully ordered set of operations that, if performed, would bring an OSD’s copy of a placement group up to date.
+   With an accurate record of each acknowledged write operation, Stone can construct and disseminate a new authoritative history of the placement group--a complete, and fully ordered set of operations that, if performed, would bring an OSD’s copy of a placement group up to date.